wiseman-timelord/CleanCode-Py/README.md

 ## Description
 ScriptClean is a Python utility designed to clean Python `.py` and PowerShell `.ps1` scripts.
 It removes unnecessary comments and blank lines to make your scripts more readable and efficient.
 The tool provides a user-friendly interface, complete with ASCII art, to guide you through the cleaning process.
 It leaves the,  comment and blank line, at the start of a function, but that will be the only, comments and blank lines, you will see :sunglasses:.
-In short, cleaning files for smaller context can be a drag resulting in errors, this is a reliable method saving on, time and hastle.
+In short, cleaning files for smaller context can be a drag resulting in errors, this is a, reliable and safe and logical, method saving on, time and hastle.

 ## Features
 1. **ASCII Art Display**: Enhances the console output with visually appealing ASCII art.